entelognathus/agnathan-phylogeny/agnathan character list.md

 ## Mouth and Branchial System

 44. Branchial apparatus: 0, retains arrangement of pharyngula such that first branchial opening assumes infra- to postotic position; 1, displaced anteriorly; 2, displaced posteriorly.
-> CMC #19: definition modified; Miyashita *et al*.
+> Conway Morris and Caron (2014), #19: definition modified; Miyashita *et al*.
 (2019), Character 45; Miyashita *et al*.
 (2021), Character 44; Dearden *et al*.
 (2023), Character 44.

 > - Miyashita *et al*.
-(2019): "The original definition in the CMC dataset concerned position of otic capsule with respect to branchial apparatus, but the relationship is reversed.
+(2019): "The original definition in the Conway Morris and Caron (2014), dataset concerned position of otic capsule with respect to branchial apparatus, but the relationship is reversed.
 This character now describes a position of the pharyngeal arch derivatives with respect to the nervous system, where the otic capsule and roots of all cranial nerves retain their relative positions to each other.
 The otic capsule is intended as a landmark — so this character may be assessed by using the overall configuration of structures spatially correlated with the otic capsule (with respect to the eye, the most anterior myomeres, the notochord, and others) when the otic capsule is not preserved.
 This strategy is sensible only for those that are unambiguously preserved with these alternative landmark structures (e.g., Euphanerops) (77).
 Therefore, this character is inapplicable to taxa in which (a) it is uncertain whether the otic capsule was absent or not preserved; and (b) other landmark structures are not comparable or not preserved (e.g., euconodonts and Haikouella)."

 45. Branchial apparatus, displaced anteriorly such that: 0, first branchial opening assume preotic position; 1, multiple branchial arches occupy preotic position.